 - A 2015 survey of college students found that around 17% were estranged from an immediate family member like a parent5

-Mother’s Day is a difficult holiday for anyone that does not have their own children or mother in their lives.
+Mother’s Day is a difficult holiday for anyone who does not have their own children or mother in their lives.
 If you have experienced infertility, loss of a pregnancy or child, or estrangement from a child or your own mother, make sure you’re taking steps to care for yourself.

 1. Give Yourself Permission to Feel Your Emotions